defridge/PP4-PT-Booking/README.md

 - ```git commit -m “commit message”``` - This command was used to commit changes to the local repository queue ready for the final step.
 - ```git push``` - This command was used to push all committed code to the remote repository on github.

+### Heroku Deployment

+Below are the steps to deploy the project on Heroku:

+- Navigate to heroku and create an account
+- Click the new button in the top right corner
+- Select create new app
+- Enter app name
+- Select region and click create app
+- Go to the settings tab and then click reveal config vars
+- Add the following config vars:
+  - SECRET_KEY: (Your secret key)
+  - DATABASE_URL: (Value of ElephantSQL URL)
+- Click the deploy tab
+- Scroll down to Connect to GitHub and sign in / authorize when prompted
+- In the search box, find the repositoy you want to deploy and click connect
+- Scroll down to Manual deploy and choose the main branch
+- Click deploy

+The app should now be deployed.

+The live link can be found here: [Live Site](LINK)

+### Run Locally

+Navigate to the GitHub Repository you want to clone to use locally:

+- Click on the code drop down button
+- Click on HTTPS
+- Copy the repository link to the clipboard
+- Open your IDE of choice
+- Type git clone copied-git-url into the IDE terminal

+The project will now have been cloned on your local machine for use.

+## Credits

+"Credit where credit is due"
+1. [w3Schools](https://www.w3schools.com/django/index.php) was referred to through the whole project as a reference and refresher on Django concepts
+2. During the project I purchased a Django course on [udemy.com](https://www.udemy.com/course/python-django-2021-complete-course/learn/lecture/27267960?start=0#overview) so as to become more proficent in building Django apps
+3. As a test run of my ability to use Django I done a code along project with Dee Mc by following her brilliant guide on [Youtube](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=4)
+4. My mentor Gareth McGirr for keeping me on track!